vdevarajprabhu/platform-learn.en/help/tutorial-data-collection/test-the-implementation.md

 ## Check that data arrives in the Adobe Experience Platform dataset

-Now that requests are being sent, you'll also want to check whether the data is safely arriving in the Adobe Experience Platform dataset you created.
+Now that requests are being sent, check whether the data is safely arriving in the Adobe Experience Platform dataset  you created.

 1. Navigate to the **[!UICONTROL Datasets]** view inside Adobe Experience Platform.

-1. Select the [dataset](configure-the-server/create-a-dataset.md) you created for this tutorial.
+1. Select the [dataset](configure-the-server/create-a-dataset.md) that you created for this tutorial.

 You may need to wait a few minutes, but soon you should see indications of data being processed and inserted into your dataset.
 You should also see whether processing succeeded or failed.
-If it failed, you'll be able to see why it failed.
-Failures typically occur because the data you are sending does not match the schema and you'll need to adjust your data or schema accordingly.
+If it failed, you see why it failed.
+Failures typically occur because the data you are sending does not match the schema and you need to adjust your data or schema accordingly.

 ![Dataset ingestion](assets/dataset-ingestion.png)